-The Victorinox Spartan is the knife I took with me for the section hike of the Appalachian trail and the Hadrian’s wall path hike.
-For everyday use out on trail the 2 things I used the most where the main blade and the toothpick.
+The Victorinox Spartan is the knife I took with me for the section hike of the Appalachian Trail and the Hadrian’s wall path hike.
+For everyday use out on trail, the 2 things I used the most were the main blade and the toothpick.

-As a everyday carry knife the Victorinox Spartan excels and can be carried almost anywhere.
-For people who carry knives with them in day to day life to open letters, boxes or cutting a piece of string a Victorinox is a great choice.
+As an everyday carry knife the Victorinox Spartan excels and can be carried almost anywhere.
+For people who carry knives with them in day-to-day life to open letters, boxes or cutting a piece of string a Victorinox is a great choice.

-At 59 grams however it is a bit a weight in your pocket while hiking.
+At 59 grams however, it is a bit off weight in your pocket while hiking.
 And some of the tools you may need while out working in your yard or office you may not need when out hiking.
 But they sure a nice to have on you.